acdick/cruise_industry_blue_ocean_strategy/README.md

 - [x] Conclusions and recommendations

 1. **Impact Horizon**<br>
-   A strategic cycle of 15 years is assumed to be an appropriate impact horizon for this study, aligned with the operating lives of newbuild ships and vessels repurposed mid-cycle
+   A strategic cycle of 15 years is assumed to be an appropriate impact horizon for this study, aligned with the operating lives of newbuild ships and vessels repurposed mid-cycle.

 2. **Key Focal Issue**<br>
    The key focal issue of this research study is articulated in the following query: